-If you have a recreational vehicle and are towing an additional vehicle you will need to get a sticker for the towed vehicle.
+If you have an RV and are towing an additional vehicle, you will need to get a sticker for the one you are towing.
 It should also be noted that several of the roads are quite narrow and the ones within the campground are all one-way roads.
 On one hand, this means you get the whole road to yourself, on the other hand, it means you need to be extremely careful when navigating them and not go against the flow of traffic.

 The largest parking lot that is best for RVers is the Main Parking Lot located in between the Park Office and campground.
 Of course, you can also park at the campground if you are staying overnight.
 There are several other parking lots dotted around the park such as near Big Manitou Falls and Little Manitou Falls.

 The service road leading to Overlook Trail can be accessed from the campground as well as a walkway to Beaver Trail and the nearby picnic area.
-If you plan on staying in the winter you should be prepared to get water from the contact station during open office hours because the water at the campground gets turned off during the winter months.
-Reservations are recommended and can be made up to 11 months in advance.
+If you plan on staying in the winter, you should be prepared to get water from the contact station during open office hours because the water at the campground gets turned off during the winter months.
+Reservations are needed and can be made up to 11 months in advance.